 NFTs (Non-fungible tokens), in lame man terms, are crypto tokens representing something unique that is irreplaceable with anything else.
 The quality of being fungible is associated with any product that can be replaced with another product of the same value.
 When it comes to NFTs, however, they are irreplaceable.

-A fungible asset can be cash, which is easily transactional, or an ounce of gold that can be equally exchanged with another ounce of gold.
+A fungible asset can be cash, which is easily transactional, or an ounce of gold that can be equally exchanged with another ounce.
 An NFT, on the other hand, is unique.

 The Genesis of NFTs

 For several reasons, 2021 is the year of NFTs.
 However, if you are following the latest news, development, and the hype surrounding non-fungible tokens, you will know that though it seemed to appear out of the blues, they do, go back as far as 2012.

 Historically, the concept of NFTs has been around long before Ethereum’s creation.
 In fact, on Dec.
 4, 2012, Meni Rosenfeld released a paper that introduced the concept of “Colored Coins” issued on the bitcoin blockchain.
 Fast forward to 2014, after the creation of Ethereum, NFTs found a new home on the ETH blockchain because it introduced a set of token standards that allowed the creation of tokens by developers.

 Many people associate cryptocurrency with the blockchain, but the network is regarded as the future of technology for several reasons.
 One of them is because it takes digital assets to another level.
 Bitcoin is fungible- meaning it is exchangeable for another cryptocurrency token in a transaction.

 Three factors distinguish NFTs, and they are:

 - Verifiable ownership